KMRY: Programming

-The station employs four LIVE on-air personalities; morning show host (Eric Walker), mid-mornings host (Ricky Bartlett), news director (Cary J. Hahn) and afternoon drive host (Susan Gordon).
+The station employs three main LIVE on-air personalities; Morning Show Host (Ricky Bartlett), Afternoon Host (Holly 'Stevie' Penuel), and Sports Host (Jim Ecker).

-Music broadcasts at other hours, including the noon – 3pm weekdays, are automated.

 Additionally, the station is the home for Xavier High School athletic.

-The station carries CBS Radio news at the top of every hour.
+Jukebox Rewind dives into the oldies live with by Frank Balvanz from 7pm to 9pm Saturday nights.
+Each show he chooses his music based on a specific theme for that weekend.

-On Sunday mornings, the station airs Sunday Morning Church Services from First Lutheran Church In Cedar Rapids (8:30 – 9:00 am) Followed be a block of Polka music (9:05am – noon).
+On Sunday mornings, the station airs Sunday Morning Church Services from First Lutheran Church In Cedar Rapids (8:30 – 9:00 am).

+The Sunday Morning Polka Show is on from 9am to noon.
+Frank Balvans keeps the shows tradition alive as he as he plays both physical records and digital music.

+Sunday Gold Delight explores the B sides of the 60s, 70s, and 80s from 6pm to 8pm Sunday nights.
+Join Jamie and Justin as they play these less highlighted tracks and put a spotlight on their artists.

 HD radio

 In 2004, KMRY became the first AM radio station in Iowa to implement HD Radio broadcasting.
 On January 4, 2004, the first consumer sale of a commercial HD radio, a Kenwood model KTC-HR 100 converter, was made at Ultimate Electronics in Cedar Rapids as a publicity stunt before the national debut at the Consumer Electronics Show in Las Vegas later that week.
 As of September 2012, the station was no longer broadcasting in HD.